kuntojirohan/kuntojirohan/README.md

-## Bonjour!! 👋
+## Ahoy!! 👋

-Welcome to my space in the GitHub world!
+Welcome to my GitHub profile!
 I'm Rohan Kuntoji (he/him) 👨‍🎓
 ----
 ### 💫 About Me:
-I'm currently pursuing Master's in Financial Data Science (MScFDS) at UCD Michael Smurfit Business School in Dublin, Ireland.
-I completed the Portfolio Manager Micro-Degree Certification offered by the Financial Edge Institute, London, which helped me develop hands on skills in financial modelling, valuation, portfolio construction, security selection (equities and fixed-income) and asset allocation.
-I have had the opportunity to put my learnings to practice in my current role as a portfolio manager for the Student Managed Fund at UCD.
-I graduated First Class with a Bachelor of Engineering from SJCE Mysore, India, in 2018, majoring in Electronics and Communication Engineering.
+I'm a recent graduate with a Master's in Financial Data Science from UCD Michael Smurfit Business School.
+Additionally, I hold a Bachelor's degree in Electronics and Communication Engineering from SJCE Mysore, India.

-Before joining UCD, I gained 3+ years of industry experience in the fast growing Indian tech start-up ecosystem.
-I worked on data science and machine learning at a boutique AI research firm (focusing on FinTech projects), before joining the founding team at Dello+ in 2020 to work toward revolutionising the digital healthcare services in India and across the world.
-This entrepreneurial experience pushed me to understand the various facets of business operations - finance, market research & analysis, product development and stakeholder management.
-Most importantly, it equipped me with a strong work ethic, problem-solving skills, and an analytical mindset.
+Prior to my postgraduate studies, I gained over three years of industry experience in the dynamic Indian tech startup sector, working on data science, machine learning and SaaS product development.
+I worked for a boutique AI research firm focusing on FinTech projects, where I delved into time-series forecasting and portfolio optimisation problems.

+Subsequently, I was an integral part of the founding team of Delloplus, where my contributions helped drive growth of digital connected healthcare services in India and emerging markets.
+My entrepreneurial experience helped me gain a better understanding of various facets of business operations, including finance, market research, product development, and stakeholder management.
+Above all, it strengthened my work ethic, problem-solving skills, and analytical mindset.

 * 📚 Working toward achieving the CAIA (Chartered Alternative Investment Analyst) Charter; preparing for Sep '23 L1 exam
-* 👨🏻‍💻 Active participant and alpha research contributor on the WorldQuant BRAIN platform
+* 👨🏻‍💻 Competed in the WorldQuant International Quant Championship 2023 and secured a rank among the top 7 finalists in Europe
-* 🌱 I’m currently learning quantitative research and risk management concepts, whereby we harness ML & NLP capabilities to augment asset management
+* 🌱 I’m currently learning quantitative research and risk management concepts, focusing on leveraging ML & NLP capabilities to enhance quantitative modelling
-* 🤝 Always eager to collaborate on quant finance projects (asset price forecasting, risk modeling, algo trading, portfolio optimisation)
+* 🤝 Passionate about time-series forecasting and portfolio optimisation problems.
+Always eager to collaborate with like-minded people
-* ✨ Fun fact: I enjoy playing ukulele 🎸; learning French (Bonjour!); love reading and listening podcasts on business and finance
+* ✨ I enjoy playing ukulele 🎸; learning French (Bonjour!); love reading, and listening to podcasts on business and finance

 ### 🌐 Socials: